rapidsai/deployment/source/cloud/azure/aks.md

 we should be able to test that we can schedule GPU pods.

-## Install RAPIDS
+## Install the libraries

-Now that you have a GPU enables Kubernetes cluster on AKS you can install RAPIDS with [any of the supported methods](../../platforms/kubernetes).
+Now that you have a GPU-enabled Kubernetes cluster on AKS, you can install the libraries with [any of the supported methods](../../platforms/kubernetes).

 ## Clean up